 6. Sit at the back of the raft

-If you mention to your guide that you’re feeling nervous, they’ll recommend a seat in the back anyways.
+If you mention to your guide that you’re feeling nervous about whitewater rafting, they’ll recommend a seat in the back anyways.
 As you get more comfortable throughout the day you’ll have the option to move up if you want to.

 7. Make sure you can hear your guide